jaredrotich/freelance-job-CLI-manager/README.md

 2. then cd in to the file created and do 'code .'

-3. do pipenv install then pipenv shell to run in remote directory
+3. do pipenv install then pipenv shell to run in virtual environment

+## License
+The project is licensed under the Apache License

+## Author
+- Built and owned by Rotich Jared

+## Running the App
+python3 then the specific file   -i.e python3 db/seed.py to run seed.py